 It records the number of clicks on the produced results.

 Here you will find any cases that get logged during a session.

-It answers if a visited support during the active session.
+It answers if a user visited support during the active session.

 It records the time when the session started.